Declaration of Principles on Human Rights

 The basis of the SA8000 commitment and certification is the Storck Code of Conduct, which sets out all relevant human rights obligations for all companies in the Storck Group.

 The Storck Code of Conduct also applies to the activities of our subsidiaries and associated companies abroad that are involved in upstream production stages and are active in hazelnut cultivation in Chile, cocoa cultivation in the Dominican Republic and cocoa processing in Ecuador.
-We check compliance with the requirements through our own audits based on the SA8000 criteria.
-We also seek external verification through the Sedex Members Ethical Trade Audit (SMETA) or alternative verification to ensure that risks can be identified and eliminated.
-Sedex (Supplier Ethical Data Exchange) is a membership organisation for ethical trade.
-SMETA enables verification of activities with regard to responsible and ethical business practices based on the Ethical Trading Initiative Base Code and locally applicable laws.
+We verify compliance based on audits performed by third parties in accordance with social standards, e.g. SMETA, or with the help of certification processes, e.g. Fairtrade.
+In both cases, responsible and ethical business practices are verified and documented on site.

 Storck communicates the rules and expectations for respecting human rights to its employees and supports this through training.